elhumble/manta_pop_gen_2022/README.md

 **Summary**
 -------------

-This repository contains the scripts required for analysis of population structure, differentiation, gene flow, heterozygosity and historical relationships.
-The repository also contains scripts for producing all figures in the manuscript.
+This repository contains the scripts required for all analysis in the paper above.
+The repository also contains scripts for producing all figures.

-For the STACKS SNP calling and filtering pipeline refer to `workflows.`
+For the STACKS and SNP calling and filtering pipeline refer to the `/workflows` directory.
+The `/scripts` directory contains scripts that are called in the main workflow.

 **Code structure**
 -------------